-Specific goals include gaining access to the child, gaining the child’s compliance and maintaining the child’s secrecy to avoid disclosure.
-This process serves to strengthen the alleged abuser or offender’s abusive pattern as it may be used as a means of justifying or denying their actions (Craven, Brown & Gilchrist, 2006).
-Berliner and Conte (1990) (cited in Bennett & O’Donohue, 2014) found that:
+Alleged abusers may seek to gain access to the child, gain the child’s compliance and maintain the child’s secrecy to avoid disclosure.
+This process serves to strengthen the alleged abuser’s abusive pattern as it may be used as a means of justifying or denying their actions (Craven et al, 2006) and creates barriers to children disclosing sexual abuse.
+Berliner and Conte (1990) (cited in Bennett and O’Donohue, 2014) found that:

 - 70% of children reported that their abusers “accidentally” came into their bedroom or bathroom while they were undressing